yogidevendra/docs/docs/configuration.md

 applications along with performing various other operations on applications.
-When Kerberos security is enabled in Hadoop, a Kerberos ticket granting ticket or the Kerberos credentials of the user is needed by the CLI program `dtcli` to authenticate with Hadoop for any operation.
+When Kerberos security is enabled in Hadoop, a Kerberos ticket granting ticket or the Kerberos credentials of the user is needed by the CLI program `apex` to authenticate with Hadoop for any operation.
 Kerberos credentials are composed of a principal and either a _keytab_ or a password.
 For security and operational reasons only keytabs are supported in Hadoop and by extension in DataTorrent platform.
 When